Minneo03/Minneo03/README.md

 -  Hi, I’m Ryan Minneo
 -  I’m interested in learning the different Design Patterns in Java
--  I’m currently taking Foundations of Computer Science and Computer Networking Principles at Stockton University
+-  I’m currently taking Software Engineering and Artificial Intelligence at Stockton University
 -  How to reach me: ryanminneo03@gmail.com

 <!---